ibm-cloud-docs/text-to-speech/custom-models.md

 ```
 {: codeblock}

-In addition to the information entered when the model was created, the output includes the service credentials of the model's owner, the model's language, and the times at which the model was created and last modified.
+In addition to the information entered when the model was created, the output includes the credentials of the model's owner, the model's language, and the times at which the model was created and last modified.
 Because the model has not been modified since its creation, the two times in the example are the same.

 The output also includes a `words` array that lists the model's custom entries.
 Because the model has yet to be updated, the array in the example is empty.